 How to avoid:

-- Always exchange you money in legal money exchange rate counter rather than with individuals on the street.
-Be ridiculously meticulous with counting (and holding on) to currency you're not familiar with.
+- Always exchange your money in legal money exchange rate counter rather than with individuals on the street.
+Be ridiculously meticulous with counting (and holding on) to the currency you're not familiar with.

 - Before you enter Vietnam it’s very important to know exchange rates and a rough estimate of how much things should cost.
 Double check how much money you’ve had exchanged and don’t just pay for things without already knowing about how much it should be.
 Carrying a small calculator or using the calculator on your mobile phone is a good choice.

 - Always carry a range of bills, the smaller the better, so that they have no chance to short change you.